Yale-EEB723/finalproject/README.md

 The specific problem I/we sought to explore was ...
 Our goal was...

 ## The data
+### Reference genome:
+For reference genomes we will use high-quality assembly of Myotis lucifugus.
+### Available bat genomes:

-Most bat genomes will be obtained from the Bat1K genome sequencing initiative.
+In addition, most bat genomes will be obtained from the Bat1K genome sequencing initiative.
 Currently, there a 14 species of bat with genome assemblies in NCBI.
-The quality and completeness of all genome varies greatly except for Myotis lucifugus.
+The quality and completeness of all genome varies greatly.
+### Phylogenetic tree:
 We will make use of Mammal phylogenetic tree (Upham and Jetz 2019) for phylogenetic comparative methods and trait evolution analysis.